Australian Speleological Federation: Cave Diving Group

-The Australian Speleological Federation Cave Diving Group (ASF-CDG) organises cave diving exploration across the Australian continent bring together cave divers from ASF state clubs.
-The ASF-CDG impresses upon trip leaders to bring the ethics of environmentalism to cave diving, promote science, mapping and safe exploration.
+The Australian Speleological Federation Cave Diving Group (ASF-CDG), formed in 2000, is the representative body for ASF cave divers in Australia.
+It was created to facilitate the exchange of information between cave divers of the various state clubs, which mainly explore and conduct research on Australian caves through cave diving.

 Community and statutory recognition

 A measure of the high regard and respect held for ASF and organised speleology generally in Australia is the federation's representation on advisory boards and committees throughout the country.
 ASF had statutory representation on the old Board of Jenolan Caves Reserve Trust (NSW) and its Speleological Advisory Committee, and on the Karst Management Advisory Committee of DECC.

 Seven ASF members have received awards in the Order of Australia honours list (OAM and AM), specifically citing their contribution to knowledge and conservation of cave environments.
 Another was runner-up in the BHP Environmentalist of the Year award, and yet another received a Rolex award for excellence in conservation.